libbyshoop/runestone/source/classactivities/WingDebugger.rst

 Example 2:
 ^^^^^^^^^^

-Here is another script with a more obscure error message.
+Here is another program with a more obscure error message.
 In this case the 5 and the character after it were underlined in red.

 .. sourcecode:: python

-    # script with bugs
+    # program with bugs

     if x > 5
     print 2